ChrisTowles/blog/content/blog/apache-airflow-part-1-why-and-goals.md

 ## Why not other solutions?

-Over the last few years ever provider seems to be reducing their on-premises options to only their hosted solution.
+Over the last few years every provider seems to be reducing their on-premises options to only their hosted solution.

 - [Talend](https://www.talend.com/products/talend-open-studio/) and other features are already being deprecated
 - [Fivetran](https://fivetran.com) moving to their own cloud based solution.
 - [Databricks](https://docs.databricks.com/en/resources/supported-regions.html) not in us-gov-east-1 as of (2024-07-10)
-- [Perfect](https://docs.prefect.io/latest/guides/host/) lots of cloud only features, like audit logs, Workspaces, and Automations
+- [Perfect](https://docs.prefect.io/latest/guides/host/) lots of cloud only features, like audit logs, Workspaces, and Automation
-- [Dagster](https://github.com/dagster-io/dagster/issues/2219) - Dagit lacks any authentication when self hosted.
+- [Dagster](https://github.com/dagster-io/dagster/issues/2219) - Dagit lacks any authentication when self-hosted.

 And I get why, for small to be midsize companies, it's easier to just deploy a cloud based solution.
 But when you have a really large and/or regulation heavy environment it's both more important to be able to self-host and manage your own data.
 No shipping it off to a third party and trust them with your data.